 Porter And Okugo are both committed to empowering athletes and creating a better economy.

 “We’re living at the intersection of two generations of changes In technology, one of which is this new era of internet is in the works for athletes, but also who are subject to NIL rule changes,” Porter said.
 College athletes can now make use of their name as well as their image and likeness (NIL) in order to make money while student-athletes.

 Web3’s Creator Equity:

-In the current creator economy that is based primarily on Web2 platforms such as Instagram, YouTube, and TikTok and TikTok, the racial pay gap is very apparent.
-Black content creators are more likely be considered micro-influencers, making $27,000 annually on average and white creators are more likely to be considered mainstream influencers, earning $100,000 per year.
+In the current creator economy that is based primarily on Web2 platforms.
+Such as Instagram, YouTube, and TikTok and TikTok, the racial pay gap is very apparent.
+Black content creators are more likely to consider micro-influencers.
+Making $27,000 annually on average and white creators are more likely to be considered mainstream influencers, earning $100,000 per year.

 CultureBanx has reported that many popular trends that are that have emerged on social platforms stem of Black creators.
 However, these trends are frequently remixed, if not co-opted by white creators of larger scale.
 In these instances, originator of a trend isn’t seeing the same benefits in terms of financial gain as mainstream creators.